Can I get lab tests and results without a referral?

 The letters indicate the academic degrees and certifications that have been earned and professional designations.
 “Ph.D.” stands for Doctor of Philosophy, abbreviated for the Latin philosophiæ doctor, meaning “teacher of philosophy”.
 It is a degree that designates the title “doctor” based on research and differs from M.D. which stands for Medical Doctor.
 “OT/L” stands for Licensed Occupational Therapist, and “L.Ac.” stands for Licensed Acupuncturist.
 “CFMP” stands for Certified Functional Medicine Provider, and “CHPCA” stands for Certified Hospice and Palliative Care Acupuncturist.

-“Licensed acupuncturists”, given the privilege to use that title when they are licensed by the New Hampshire Board of Acupuncture Licensing, have the most extensive training in acupuncture.
+A “licensed acupuncturist” or “acupuncturist” is a privileged title to be used only by those who are licensed by the New Hampshire Board of Acupuncture Licensing.
+These professionals have the most extensive training in acupuncture.
 The professional designation “L.Ac. or “Lic.Ac.” indicates that the individual holds professional licensure by the state of New Hampshire as a licensed acupuncturist and that they have attained the highest level of training available.
 Ask your provider if they graduated from an accredited degree program.
 This is the gold standard for education.

 In New Hampshire, in order to claim the title of “licensed acupuncturist” the provider must first possess a baccalaureate, registered nurse, or physician’s assistant degree from an accredited institution and then have completed acupuncture education from an ACAOM (Accreditation Commission for Acupuncture and Oriental Medicine) accredited US school.
 Minimum requirements for accreditation of a master’s level acupuncture program state that the program must be a three year program consisting of 1905 hours of study.
 For Asian medicine a four year program totaling 2625 hours is required, and pre-med courses are a requirement for both.

 The New Hampshire state statute specifies in RSA 328-G:9 which other licensed health care professionals may legally practice acupuncture in New Hampshire; namely, those licensed as physicians and surgeons under RSA 329 and those specially qualified naturopathic doctors certified under RSA 328-E:12.
 Many practitioners including physicians, naturopathic doctors, physical therapists and chiropractors are now adding needling therapy as an adjunct to their practice with minimal additional training of 100-500 hours; it is often called “dry needling” or “trigger point needling”.
-These are common techniques used by acupuncturists, who receive a minimum of 1905 hours of study.
+These are common techniques used by licensed acupuncturists who have received a minimum of 1905 hours of study.

 Chiropractors and physical therapists can use needles as an adjunctive procedure only, but are not to be considered practicing acupuncture and cannot claim to do so.
 MD’s (medical doctors) and DO’s (doctors of osteopathy) may use acupuncture after successful completion of a brief certification program, and ND’s (naturopathic doctors) who have met the requirements of the Naturopathic Board can add acupuncture to their practice, as well.